Kids’ French-Inspired Halloween Costumes

 I’ve had Paris on the brain since I visited the beautiful city way back in 2005.
-In fact, I’ve recently written a children’s book called Secret Agent Josephine in Paris that will be officially released on November 8th (yes, you should totally go pre-order the ebook/sign up to be notified when the hardback is available) so when it came time to think up some costumes for this Halloween, my mind went to all things French.
+In fact, I’ve recently written a children’s book called Secret Agent Josephine in Paris that will be officially released on November 8th, so when it came time to think up some costumes for this Halloween, my mind went to all things French.
 Bien sûr!

 Mona Lisa Kid’s Halloween Costume

 Creating Leonardo da Vinci’s famous painting, the Mona Lisa, was especially fun.
 I’d seen a lot of versions of this costume with children’s faces peeking through the canvas but I thought it would be more fun if her frame was free.
 I was thinking of attaching some straps to the edges of the frame (by drilling an eye-hook into the frame and attaching ribbon) and making it wearable like a backpack, but in the end that was uncomfortable.
 So we just let Mona live outside her frame, which I think is actually really cool, like she came to life and stepped right out of a painting!
 We used a really cheap, light (plastic actually) thrift store frame that would be super easy to cart along trick-or-treating.

 To create the background we made a VERY rough impression of what we thought Da Vinci’s painting looked like, trying to match the colors and the fuzziness of the background.
 This fuzzy background technique was revolutionary during his time, because before Da Vinci, painters painted detail in the background just as crisp as in the foreground.
 (This painting technique is called sfumato which comes from the Italian word that means “to tone down” or “to evaporate like smoke”.)